National forest established at Camp Knox for unrestricted use

 In April 1928, the executive order for the establishment of the forest was rescinded and the designation came to a close.
 Also that year, fire destroyed the recently vacated Camp Knox Hospital and repairs to quarters began for the arrival of the Third Field Artillery to the post.

-- February 9, 2018Army Field Support Battalion-Southwest Asia uncases colors, welcomes new commander
+- June 15, 2018Army Field Support Battalion-Kuwait welcomes new commander